Steps to Backup and Migrate Your WordPress Site!

 3. Look for Professional Services

 If you just don’t want to deal with any of this, the last option is to engage with the pros.
-You can look for companies that offer WordPress maintenance services and subscribe to their services.
+You can look for companies that offer WordPress maintenance services and can offer WordPress support.
 All of them will help to solve your WordPress problems including site migration.
 Otherwise, you can purchase the one-time service, for example, WP Fix It charges a one-time fee of $47 to move your WordPress to another location.

 While the thought of having to back up or move your WordPress site to another host might cause some anxiety, it would be worse to lose all of your hard work because of not implementing security best practices or get stuck with a web host that isn’t living up to its promises.
 Fortunately, these options can help you back up and move your WordPress site quite easily.